 A student will not graduate, participate in commencement activities, or receive transcripts of collegiate record until all accounts with the University have been paid in full.
 In addition, if it becomes necessary for the University to engage an outside collection agency to assist in the collection of payment of the University bill, the student will be responsible for all collection and legal fees necessary for collection of the unpaid balance.
 At the time the student formally registers for classes, the student agrees to assume the responsibility for understanding Seton Hill University's official policies concerning schedule changes, residency changes, drop/add, and withdrawal policies, and policies regarding satisfactory academic progress.
 It is the student's responsibility to understand how these changes can affect his/her financial situation with regard to financial aid eligibility.
 A student may check his or her account balance on MySHU, or call, email or stop in to visit us in Student Accounts.

 If an account is in collection or has been closed and returned from collection and the University accepts a settlement in full instead of payment in full, all financial holds will be removed from the student's account.
 However, the University will consider the student a high financial risk and reserves the right to prevent the student from future enrollment in the University; or if the student is granted permission to enroll, the University will require an upfront payment of 50% of the estimated balance due for the new semester in which the student wants to enroll.

 Seton Hill University is a nonprofit institution of higher education.
 The student is responsible for all collection costs, including attorneys' fees and other charges, necessary for the collection of any amount not paid when due.

 Purchase of Textbooks

 All vehicles must be registered at Seton Hill.
-Please visit Griffin's Lair and click the Parking Permits button on the homepage to register your vehicle.
-Stop in the Registrar's Office with your student ID to pick up your permit.
+Please visit MySHU and click the Parking Permits button on the homepage to register your vehicle.
+Permits can be obtained at Campus Police.